spacelab-ufsc/grs-digital-clock/_sources/index.rst.txt

 - A seven-segment display for direct visualization of the current time.
 - A low-power ESP32-C3 microcontroller module (OGTH) at the core of the system.

-See :doc:`hardware` for the block diagram and pin-level connections, and :doc:`software` for details on how these peripherals are driven.
+See :doc:`overview` for what each module does, :doc:`hardware` for the block diagram and pin-level connections, and :doc:`software` for details on how these peripherals are driven.

 .. toctree::
     :maxdepth: 3